A Better Way to Read the Gospels

 Want an example?

 Let’s look at Matthew’s gospel account.
 First, I’ll highlight his literary design.
-Second, we’ll consider some ways he calls back to the Hebrew Scriptures.
+Second, we’ll consider some ways he hyperlinks back to the Hebrew Scriptures.

 ORGANIZED FOOTAGE